PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

-Since PCA preserves the second-order structure of \( X \), PCA-QS samples approximate the distribution of \( \boldsymbol{Y} \) well.
 From empirical measure theory and concentration inequalities, \( W_2(P_n, P) = O(n^{-1/d}), \) where \( d \) is the dimension of the space over which the approximation is measured.
 This rate reflects the well-known curse of dimensionality, where convergence slows in high dimensions. (\cite{Dudley1999,BoucheronLugosiMassart2013} \cite{Talagrand1996, vanderVaartWellner1996}.)

 However, PCA-QS mitigates this effect by reducing the effective dimension from \( d \) to \( k \ll d \).
 Thus, even though the Wasserstein convergence rate is slower than KL divergence (\( O(n^{-1}) \)), it provides complementary guarantees: KL decay ensures fidelity in density approximation, while Wasserstein decay reflects preservation of geometric structure.